ubclaunchpad/rocket2/docs/Deployment.md

 ### Hosting

 Rocket 2 is currently hosted by an AWS EC2 t2.micro instance.
+Since this is a single-threaded application with a single worker thread, there is not much of a reason to go for anything more. **Note: Adding more worker threads may cause "minor" issues such as the scheduler running more than once, weird exceptions, and may prevent the server from running in some cases, which is why increasing the number of worker threads beyond 1 is not recommended.**

-Should you wish to set up your own Rocket 2 instance for deployment, you should first be able to set up a Rocket 2 instance for testing on an local computer with `ngrok` forwarding.
+Should you wish to set up your own Rocket 2 instance for deployment, you should first be able to set up a Rocket 2 instance for testing on a local computer with `ngrok` forwarding.
 If you have successfully set up an instance on a remote computer, you may still want to have a look.